readbeyond/aeneas/README.rst

    ``ffprobe`` executables
 -  Multilevel sync map granularity (e.g., multilevel SMIL output)
 -  Better documentation
--  Testing other approaches, like HMM
+-  Testing other approaches, like DMM/HMM/NN (e.g., using HTK or Kaldi)
 -  Publishing the package on Debian repo

 Would you like to see one of the above points done?
 Consider